cibolabs/api-docs/README.md

 - Use our login end point to exchange your credentials for an access token
 - Pass the access token in the `Authorization` header of your http requests to our APIs' endpoints

-## The docs folder

-This contains a simple demo of accessing the API's to create a map using the [Leaflet](https://leafletjs.com/) library.
-This is served up as a github page at [https://cibolabs.github.io/api-docs](https://cibolabs.github.io/api-docs).